safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 <tr>
 <td style="border: 1px solid darkorange">
 <span style="font-family:serif; font-style:italic; font-size:larger">
-For this exercise you may use either the SMTP or IMAP protocol for email.
+This exercise uses either the SMTP or IMAP protocol for email.
+To carry out this exercise you will need access to at least one email account in one of these types.
-<br>For SMTP, this requires your FME Server to have a DNS record and SMTP configured.
+<br><br>For SMTP, this requires your FME Server to have a DNS record and SMTP configured.
 <br>For IMAP this requires access to an email server that supports the IMAP protocol.
 Gmail, Outlook, and Yahoo! all are acceptable web-based solutions.
 </td>
 </tr>